leallysmith/ETALHowTo/docs/ThingsB/CensusHomepage.md

 weight: 1
 ---

-## This page houses tutorials on the creation and use of web apps for beaver dam censusing
+This page houses tutorials on the creation and use of web apps for beaver dam censusing.
 At the bottom is the list, with links, of the completed web apps.